cardinalanticheat/documentation/getting-started/index.md

 Cardinal uses the `tcpdump` command to capture network packets at hardware layer.
 This may or may not create new possibilities for detecting cheaters.
-Currently tcpdump is only being used to detect blink.
+Currently, tcpdump is only being used to detect blink.
 This command is not available on non-root users by default.
-To allow its use, you have execute the following command on your linux server:
+To allow its use, you have to execute the following command on your Linux server:

 ```shell
 $ sudo setcap cap_net_raw,cap_net_admin=eip /usr/sbin/tcpdump